System-level, Input-output and New Parameterizations of Stabilizing Controllers, and Their Numerical Computation

-While Youla~\cite{youla1976modern}, the SLP~\cite{wang2019system}, and the IOP~\cite{furieri2019input} are fundamental building blocks for distributed controller synthesis and learning-based control applications, a few critical issues have been left unexplored.
-First, it is shown that Youla, the SLP, and the IOP are all equivalent~\cite{zheng2019equivalence}, but it remains unclear whether there exist other equivalent parameterizations using closed-loop responses beyond them.
-Second, the decision variables in these closed-loop parameterizations are in general infinite dimensional.
-In~\cite{wang2019system,anderson2019system,furieri2019input}, the authors enforced \emph{finite impulse response} (FIR) constraints on the decision variables for practical computation, leading to finite-dimensional convex optimization problems; however, the impact of the FIR approximation on different parameterizations has not been addressed before.
-Third, unlike Youla, the SLP and the IOP do not rely on computing a doubly-coprime factorization \emph{a priori}, but instead introduce a set of equality constraints for achievable closed-loop responses.
-A fact that is not investigated in the SLP~\cite{wang2019system,anderson2019system} or the IOP~\cite{furieri2019input} is that the set of equality constraints can never be satisfied exactly in numerical computation, potentially affecting the closed-loop stability.
+Youla~\cite{youla1976modern}, the SLP~\cite{wang2019system}, and the IOP~\cite{furieri2019input} are fundamental building blocks for distributed controller synthesis and learning-based control applications.
+Nevertheless, a few critical issues have been left unexplored.
+First, while it is known that Youla, the SLP, and the IOP are all equivalent~\cite{zheng2019equivalence}, it remains unclear whether there exist other equivalent parameterizations beyond them.
+Second, the decision variables in these closed-loop parameterizations are, in general, infinite-dimensional.
+The works \cite{wang2019system,anderson2019system,furieri2019input} enforce \emph{finite impulse response} (FIR) constraints on the decision variables to enable formulation as finite-dimensional convex optimization problems.
+However, these works do not characterize the conservatism introduced by the FIR approximation using different parameterizations.
+Third, unlike Youla, the SLP and the IOP do not need to know a doubly-coprime factorization \emph{a priori}, and instead introduce a set of equality constraints for achievable closed-loop responses.
+A fact that is not investigated in the SLP~\cite{wang2019system,anderson2019system}, the IOP~\cite{furieri2019input} or the recent work~\cite{zheng2019equivalence} is that the set of equality constraints can never be satisfied exactly in numerical computation, potentially affecting the closed-loop stability.